Simple Parallelism Without Data Races

 val price : t @ contended -> float @@ portable

-The type that the compiler now wants to give price
+The type that the compiler now wants to give price says essentially “this

 is only safe to call if no other domain can access the argument.”
 But

-can’t make that promise, since it’s scheduling tasks in
+Parallel.fork_join2 can’t make that promise, since it’s scheduling tasks in

 parallel.
 (If this all seems vague at the moment, we’ll make it systematic when

-we detail how portable
+we detail how portable and contended work.)

-there, the compiler infers that our calls to Parallel.fork_join2
+there, the compiler infers that our calls to Parallel.fork_join2 won’t produce

-data races, and in turn that average_par
+data races, and in turn that average_par is again data-race free.

-If you modify our test code to run average_par
+If you modify our test code to run average_par on the new test_tree, you’ll

-find yourself needing to make one more change to thing.mli
+find yourself needing to make one more change to thing.mli:

 val create : price:float -> mood:Mood.t -> t @ portable